tracking-exposed/youtube.tracking.exposed/content/api-documentation.md

 `https://youtube.tracking.exposed/api/v1/personal/$token/$paging`
 <br>
 #### Description
-Retrieves personal information on your profile, the last videos you watched and the list of videos which were related (suggested) for those.
+Retrieves personal information on your profile, the last videos you watched and the list of related (suggested) videos.

 **Data unit**: _video metadata_.